 |Admission Procedures and Requirements|

-The program admits a class of 26 students each fall.
+The program admits a class of 26 students in the fall semester only.
 There are five semesters of course work which includes all required prerequisites, general education, liberal arts and sciences, technical and clinical courses.
 Application deadline is January 15.
 The PTA program is competitive and meeting minimum requirements does not assure acceptance into the program.

 |MINIMUM REQUIREMENTS FOR ADMISSION CONSIDERATION|

 *Anatomy and physiology course work may not be older than 10 years.
 Prerequisites of high school chemistry and algebra or their equivalents are required for BIO130.
 CHE100 is recommended for those without high school chemistry and MAT006 or MAT007 is recommended for those without Algebra.

 |Please contact the Ammerman Campus Admissions Office or the PTA program for a copy of the program's Admissions Information Packet and fact sheet outlining selection criteria and specific admissions policies.|